babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ### First look at data

 This has been carried out in [take_a_look_at_data.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/first_look/take_a_look_at_data.ipynb).
-To summarize,  we went over the data, validated the same and concluded that nature of data itself warrants training of a lasso model on the same as the starting step.
+To summarize,  we went over the data, validated the same and concluded that nature of data itself warrants training of a lasso model on the same as a starting step.

 ### Building simple models